Skip to main content

 So far, all the contracts we’ve gone through have been stateless.
 But often, you may want a contract to have some concept of “memory” so that it may remember information about its previous interactions.
 That is, we need contracts that are stateful.

-To achieve that, we divide a smart contract in the locking script of an output into two parts: 1. code and 2. state, as shown below.
+To achieve that, we divide a smart contract in the transaction into two parts: 1. code and 2. state, as shown below.

 The code part contains the business logic of a contract that encodes rules for state transition and must not change.
-A state transition occurs when a transaction spends the output containing the old state and creates a new output containing the new state, while keeping the contract code intact.
+A state transition occurs when a transaction spends the output in the transaction containing the old state and creates a new transaction containing the new state and keeping the contract code intact.
 Since the new output contains the same contract code, its spending transaction must also retain the same code, otherwise it will fail.
 This chain of transactions can go on and on and thus a state is maintained along the chain, recursively.

 Create a Stateful Contract